sudhendu-it/rass-gps/7-Part-2.-Data-Streaming.md

 ###2.
 Refactor Python and Implement Initial State

 First we'll refactor the Python code to make it a little more robust.
+Edit your `app.py` like so:

 ```python
 import serial